 However, I checked the 1 and 2-star reviews to see why some people didn’t like the Zap-It! and found the main reason was that the racket wouldn’t work, or it worked for a short while and then wouldn’t charge anymore.

 Another common complaint mentioned above is that it may not kill large bugs with the first zap.

 If you have any problems, contact the seller.
 If you purchase from Amazon, you can return it for a refund or replacement within 30 days of receipt.
 So, it’s best to check if the racket is working correctly when you receive it.

 On the Zap It! website, they say if you are not happy for any reason, they will organize a return or exchange, but you have to buy the zapper racket through their website.

 The Zap It!
 Bug Zapper has proved itself to be one of the best electric fly swatters on the market, and having tried it, I recommend it.
-Mine arrived in good condition and worked as advertised, although some insects are only stunned with the first zap.
+Mine arrived in good condition and worked as advertised, although some insects are only stunned by the first zap.